Freiling87/CCU/CCU/Scratchpad.md

 ###			H	Alt + NumKeys, NumPad - Menu Trails
 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
-###			C	Arrow Keys - Orient
+###			T	Arrow Keys - Orient
-This is apparently working, just needs to update the field text display on input
+- Works, but does not reflect in InputField until re-selected.
-###			C	Arrow Keys - Match current direction to set to None
+  - Attempted
-- No effect:
+###			T	Arrow Keys - Match current direction to set to None
-	[Info   :  CCU_Core] SetOrientation: Method Call
+- Works, but does not reflect in InputField until re-selected.
-	[Info   :  CCU_Core] GetDirectionInputField: Method Call
+  - Attempted
-###			H	Ctrl + A - Deselect All
+###			C	Ctrl + A - Deselect All
 Pending resolution of Select All
 ###			√	Ctrl + A - Select All
 Complete